Filing for AY 2024-25 is coming soon

 • Jewellery includes ornaments made of gold, silver, platinum, any other precious metal, or an alloy made of one or more of such precious metals.
 It may or may not contain precious or semi-precious stones.

-• Details of precious or semi-precious stones whether or not set in any utensil, furniture, or any other apparel.
+• Details of precious or semi-precious stones, whether or not set in any utensil, furniture, or any other apparel.

 If the asset is a gift, will, or any other mode in Section 49(1) and not covered by the above clause:

-• The cost of such asset must be declared as per the cost provided by the previous owner plus the cost of any improvement incurred by the previous owner.
+• The cost of such an asset must be declared as per the cost provided by the previous owner plus the cost of any improvement incurred by the previous owner.

-• If the cost of such asset is not ascertainable and no wealth tax return was filed for that asset, the value can be estimated at the circle rate or bullion rate as per the date of acquisition by the assessee.
+• If the cost of such an asset is not ascertainable and no wealth tax return was filed for that asset, the value can be estimated at the circle rate or bullion rate as per the date of acquisition by the assessee.

 In the case of liabilities, all liabilities incurred in relation to the assets should be reported such as: